mykle1/MMM-PC-Stats/README.md

 ## MMM-PC-Stats

-Designed for PC boards.
-Retrieves the CPU name, amount of total RAM and Free Ram, and identifies the CPU and the CPU load by percentage, per core.
+Designed for PC boards running MM.
+Retrieves the CPU name, amount of total RAM and Free Ram, and identifies the CPU and the CPU load by percentage, per core/threads.
 Tested on ubuntu OS.

 ## Initial version.
 Expect more options.